This page belongs to: STEM Equity Monitor

 Compare the number of women and men working in STEM occupations, non-STEM occupations and health occupations over different years.

-Over the 2009 to 2020 period, the proportion of women in university STEM-qualified occupations and in mixed STEM-qualified occupations increased from 19% to 21%.
+From 2009 to 2021, the proportion of women in both university STEM-qualified occupations and mixed STEM-qualified occupations increased from 19% to 24%.

-Data for occupations where a majority of the workforce is VET STEM-qualified have consistently shown extremely low gender balance.
-Women comprised only 2% of this group in 2020, the same proportion as in 2009.
-The highest proportion of women in these occupations over this period was 3% in 2019.
+Occupations where most of the workforce has VET STEM qualifications have shown extremely low gender balance since 2009.
+Women comprised only 3% of this group in 2021, the same proportion as in 2019.
+This was the highest proportion of women in these occupations between 2009 and 2021.